Classes

 RE:

-The children will have the sports coach working with them on a Wednesday afternoon.
-This half term, the children will be developing their knowledge and skills of athletics.
+The children will continue to have the sports coach working with them on a Thursday afternoon.
+This half term, the children will developing their skills for the game of basketball.

-Please ensure your child has correct and full PE kit is in school all week as PE days may change to accommodate other activities taking place in school.
+Please ensure your correct and full PE kit is in school all week as PE days may change to accommodate other activities taking place in school.

 Music: